 This team of lawyers is equipped to align the litigation effort with the business outcome – whether that means early settlement or taking a case through verdict and enforcement – and is as comfortable in the courtroom as in the hearing room.
 We have the bench to staff each team with lawyers deeply familiar with specific claims and business issues that end up in litigation, from breach of contract claims to consumer class actions, toxic torts to trade secret disputes, and insurance claims to risk management and mitigation.
-Much of our work is international, with teams on the ground in 25 markets worldwide.
+Much of our work is international, with teams in 25+ markets worldwide.

 Our record of taking bet-the-company cases to trial – and winning – often helps us secure favorable settlements for our clients.
 For example, we won a jury award, including punitive damages, for Sierra Railroad, a short-line rail operator in Northern California, in a complex breach of contract and trade secrets misappropriation case.
 The jury award was the second biggest to ever come out of the Eastern District of California.